Frank Weston Benson: Artistic studies

 An avid birdwatcher and wildfowl hunter, Benson wanted to be an ornithological illustrator.
 At the age of 16, he painted Rail, one of his first oil paintings, after a hunting trip.
 He began his studies at the School of the Museum of Fine Arts, Boston in 1880, and there befriended Joseph Lindon Smith, Robert Reid and Edmund Charles Tarbell.
 Capitalizing on what he learned, Benson held drawing classes in Salem and painted landscapes during the summer of 1882.

 On Benson's 21st birthday his parents gave him a gift of $2,000 to study in Europe.
-He traveled to Paris and studied at the Académie Julien from 1883 to 1884 with Edmund Tarbell and Joseph Lindon Smith; Joseph Lindon Smith and Benson shared an apartment.
+He traveled to Paris and studied at the Académie Julian from 1883 to 1884 with Edmund Tarbell and Joseph Lindon Smith; Joseph Lindon Smith and Benson shared an apartment.
 At the Academy, Benson studied under Jules-Joseph Lefebvre, William Turner Dannat, and Gustave Boulanger.
-Gustave Boulanger, one of Benson's teachers at Académie Julien, said to him: "Young man, your career is in your hands... you will do very well."
-After his study at Académie Julien, Benson traveled to England's Royal Academy to see his painting "After the Storm" on exhibit.
+Gustave Boulanger, one of Benson's teachers at Académie Julian, said to him: "Young man, your career is in your hands... you will do very well."
+After his study at Académie Julian, Benson traveled to England's Royal Academy to see his painting "After the Storm" on exhibit.
 He also spent time in Italy, Belgium, Germany, and Brittany.